 James Burgin: What I was saying is that pre pandemic, pre Coronavirus , we pretty much had what he calls a Friday city, whether it be Sydney, Melbourne, Brisbane, Perth, Adelaide, wherever where the CBT was to the main action for the city and people would commute into the city to work.

-And he says that “millennial will seek out their fun on the Friday, whereas now he says the trends are evolving to become the post Corona city, which is like a number of small subsidies that they collected.
+And he says that “millennials will seek out their fun on Friday, whereas now he says the trends are evolving to become the post-Corona city, which is like a number of small subsidies that they collected.
 And then he calls him 20 minute cities.

 So you can get anywhere you want within 20 minutes, which is smaller hubs, smaller even neighborhoods where they’re more gathering around.
 I even see some of the big developers like Mirvac, they call it building this into their own multi-story buildings where they’re building community rooms and workspace.